VladimirKremnyov/team-workshop/Readme.md

 3) If someone tries to create a bank account with invalid information an appropriate exception should be thrown.

-4) It should support add, withdraw, transfer and show history operations.
+4) It should support deposit, withdraw, transfer and show history operations.

 5) When the interest is greater than 1% the withdraws are forbidden.